x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/smime-outlook-for-ios-and-android.md

   - `contoso.com:389`
   - `contoso.com:636`

-When Outlook for iOS and Android performs a certificate lookup, the app will search the local device first, then query Azure Active Directory, and then evaluate any LDAP directory endpoint.
+When Outlook for iOS and Android performs a certificate lookup for a recipient, the app will search the local device first, then query Azure Active Directory, and then evaluate any LDAP directory endpoint.
 When Outlook for iOS and Android connects to the LDAP directory endpoint to search for a user public certificate, certificate validation is performed to ensure that the certificate is not revoked.
 The certificate is only returned to the app if certificate validation completes successfully.

 ## Using S/MIME in Outlook for iOS and Android